Youth psychiatric facility faces additional $120K fine

 A report from health department inspectors obtained by the Review-Journal identified the staff member who gave the children cocaine as Marc Jones.
 The report shows that Never Give Up did not send the students to a doctor but that they were monitored by licensed practical nurse Christina Mendoza.

 Coppock’s letter did not name Mendoza.
-It said the boys, who were ages 16 to 17, were “supervised by entry-level, untrained staff until they spoke with police and went to bed.”
+It said the boys, who were ages 16 and 17, were “supervised by entry-level, untrained staff until they spoke with police and went to bed.”

 Mendoza was arrested last month and is facing six counts, including criminal neglect of a patient resulting in substantial bodily harm and failing to report abuse of a vulnerable person.
 Police said she did not alert authorities to children’s injuries despite being a mandatory reporter of child abuse.
 She is scheduled to appear in Beatty Justice Court in June, and she has not been formally charged.